lukasfehr/EP421-Electro-Optic/README.md

 There are two ways to run this code:
 1. Go to the [repl.it project](https://repl.it/@LukasFehr/EP421-Electro-Optic?outputonly=1) and click run (easiest option).
-2. Clone or download this repository and run the code offline (requires python).
+2. Clone or download this repository and run the code offline (requires python 3).

 ## Install Python via Anaconda